Counselling & Mental Health

 There are times in all our lives when things are not OK.
 Some of us deal with them, some of us run, some of us hide and some us try and distract ourselves.
 We believe it is important to teach children to recognise that it is ok to not be ok and to learn how to manage their emotions and feelings, not to hide them, deny them or ignore them.
 So thanks to charitable funding from the John Lyon Trust, we have an in-school counselling service for children but also parents and staff.
 Life is stressful at times so having support in place for when you need it is so important.

 Our Counselling Manager (also know by the children as "The Space Lady"!)
-Linda, is in every Tuesday and Wednesday to meet children to talk through anything they want that is on their mind.
+Roxy, is in every Tuesday and Wednesday to meet children to talk through anything they want that is on their mind.
 Sometimes they do not want to talk to parents or teachers, so talking to a "neutral" gives them the "Space" to manage whatever they are feeling.
 It is a brilliant service and well used by Priestmead children.
-Linda also meets parents and staff who value her confidential time and support.
+Roxy also meets parents and staff who value her confidential time and support.

 Over the last couple of years you may have heard the word “Mindfulness” a lot.
 In bookshops you will be seeing colouring books, mindfulness books but what does sit mean??